Grilled Mexican Street Corn (Elote)

 Grilled sweet corn is a summer staple, right?
-Kick it up a notch with my Grilled Mexican Street Corn (Elote)… After your corn is grilled, slather it with a zesty, creamy mixture of plain Greek yogurt, mayonnaise, cilantro, ancho, garlic, lime, and of course, cotija and more cilantro.
+Kick it up a notch with my grilled Mexican Street Corn on a Stick… After your corn is grilled, slather it with a slimmed down mixture of plain Greek yogurt, mayonnaise, cilantro, ancho, garlic, lime, and of course, cotija and more cilantro.
 It’s a bit more work, but so tasty, and definitely worth the effort!

 I’ve seen zero evidence of any nation on Earth other than Mexico even remotely having the slightest clue what Mexican food is about or even come close to reproducing it.